Stalag 17 (1953) - full transcript

 - Yeah, I'm from Cleveland.

-I thought that's what you said.
+I thought that was what you said.

 You're from Cleveland.

-The 366th bomb squadron
+The 366th Bomb Squadron

 out of Chelveston?